[This article was originally published in 2016 and has been updated in October 2017]

 Wind your way past Old Government House, State Flora Nursery, and adventure playground.
 The wide gravelled surface is suitable for most abilities, and for strollers.
 There are numerous flat rocks scattered along the trail for suitable as seating rest spots.

-Although one might think the trail, with its even surface and gentle grades may be suitable for wheelchair use, National Parks SA don’t note it as such.
+Although one might think the trail, with its even surface and gentle grades may be suitable for wheelchair use, National Parks and Wildlife Service SA don’t note it as such.
 There are some bike controls on sections of the path which may be too difficult to navigate around for wheelchairs.

 Newman’s Nursery Ruins Walk